 The Company was taxed for U.S. federal income tax purposes as a Subchapter C corporation for the two month period from October 31, 2012 (date of inception) to December 31, 2012.
 On February 13, 2013, the Company elected to be taxed for U.S. federal income tax purposes as a Subchapter S corporation effective January 1, 2013, and, as such, all federal tax liabilities were the responsibility of the sole stockholder.
 In anticipation of the IPO, the Company elected to revoke its Subchapter S election on October 2, 2013.
-The Company will elect and intends to qualify as a REIT for U.S. federal income tax purposes commencing with its short taxable year ended December 31, 2013.
+The Company has elected to be treated and intends to continue to qualify as a REIT for U.S. federal income tax purposes commencing with its short taxable year ended December 31, 2013.